 Each of these events can potentially impact the economic standing of not just one significantly but multiple countries, thereby sending shockwaves across the forex market.
 The natural and present nature of geopolitical risk mandates traders to give such factors considerable weight when navigating currency markets.

-The multifaceted ways geopolitical risks can affect the market include leading to new policies or changes in existing ones, influencing economic growth, and thereby altering the economic outlook and currency exchange rates.
+Geopolitical risks can affect the market in multiple ways, including leading to new policies or changes in existing ones, influencing economic growth, and thereby altering the economic outlook and currency exchange rates.

 Impact on Currency Volatility